jjwilliamjun/clash-of-llms-next/clash-of-llms/public/documents/Setting_Guide.md

 ### **3.1.
 Overview**

 The Simulation Settings file defines parameters for the red and blue teams.
 It specifies LLMs for both the red and blue teams and the necessary parameters which influence how the models play in the simulation.
 Models specified in this file must be already connected to the simulation system.
-The file should be saved as an Excel file with the sheet named `SimulationSettings`.
+The file should be saved as an Excel file with the appropriate sheet name: `SimulationSettings`.
 ### **3.2.
 File Structure**

 | Column              | Description                                              |